aoxipo/AITOOTH/README.md

 ### alg core

 First, use the group transformer to extract features, then use three-layer convolution to extract features, and then use the sk model to fuse the two features.
+Second, in torch, we implement image processing with concave optimization and non-concave optimization for more convenient mask boundary graph generation.

 # Train